Champion industry, aluminium, looks for 5% RoDTEP rate to boost exports

-New Delhi, March 4 (IANS) The Ministry of Finance announced implementation of RoDTEP Scheme and extending benefit to all export goods with effect from April 1, 2021.
+New Delhi: The Ministry of Finance announced implementation of RoDTEP Scheme and extending benefit to all export goods with effect from April 1, 2021.
 This announcement is a huge relief for exporters post withdrawal of the MEIS and will provide much needed impetus to boost Indian exports.

 However, the pendency of notifying the sector-wise remission rates under RoDTEP Scheme is creating a precarious situation and uncertainty for Indian exporters due to ambiguity w.r.t. pricing of goods and thereby impacting Indian exports.

-The recently announced Union Budget 2021-22 has kept provision of Rs 13,000 crore for RoDTEP, which has been significantly curtailed from Rs 50,000 allocation for RoDTEP Scheme when first announced by the Finance Minister in Sept, 2019.
+The recently announced Union Budget 2021-22 has kept provision of Rs 13,000 crore for RoDTEP, which has been significantly curtailed from Rs 50,000 crore allocation for RoDTEP Scheme when first announced by the Finance Minister in September 2019.

-The situation for exporters further aggravates with withdrawal of MEIS. and till date the exporters are unable to avail the MEIS benefit for exports already made during FY-20 and FY-21 (Apr-Dec) due to blocking of online MEIS module for applying claims.
+The situation for exporters further aggravates with withdrawal of MEIS, and till date the exporters are unable to avail the MEIS benefit for exports already made during FY-20 and FY-21 (April-December) due to blocking of online MEIS module for applying claims.

 This has resulted in blockage of significant funds for already stressed non-ferrous metal sector exporters.